dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

   Make this change before continuing!
 [OK]

 .. note::
     While the METplus developers are very diligent to include deprecated variables in this functionality, some may slip through the cracks.
     When upgrading to a new version of METplus, it is important to test and review your use cases to ensure they produce the same results as the previous version.
+Please create a post in the `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_
-Please contact met_help@ucar.edu with any questions.
+    with any questions.